openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-relativecontainer.md

    * Alignment modes in the vertical direction can be top, center, or bottom, achieved by the **VerticalAlign.Top**, **VerticalAlign.Center**, and **VerticalAlign.Bottom** attributes of the container, respectively.
  * A child component can set the container or another child component as the anchor.
    * To show in the **\<RelativeContainer>**, child components must have an ID.
 The container ID is fixed at **__container__**.
-   * A child component can specify anchors for three positions in one direction (left, middle, and right in the horizontal direction and top, center, and bottom in the vertical direction).
+   * A child component can have anchors for three positions in one direction (left, middle, and right in the horizontal direction and top, center, and bottom in the vertical direction).
 These anchors can be positions in the container or other child components in the same direction: **horizontalAlign.Start**, **HorizontalAlign.Center**, and **HorizontalAlign.End** in the horizontal direction and **verticalAlign.Top**, **VerticalAlign.Center**, and **VerticalAlign.Bottom** in the vertical direction.
 If more than two anchors are set in the same direction, **Start** and **Center** in the horizontal direction are preferred, and **Top** and **Center** in the vertical direction are preferred.
 For example, when the left, middle, and right positions of a component in the horizontal direction use **HorizontalAlign.Start**, **HorizontalAlign.Center**, and **HorizontalAlign.End** of the container as the anchors, respectively, then: if the widths of the component and its container cannot meet these rules at the same time, the rules for Start and Center are followed.
    * If both the child component size and relative layout rules are set:<br>In API versions earlier than 11, the child component size is bound by the relative layout rules.<br> Since API version 11, the child component size set from frontend pages is used.
    * If offset is required after the alignment, it can be set through **offset** (in API versions earlier than 11) or **bias** (supported since API version 11).
    * Since API version 11, if **\<RelativeContainer>** has its **width** and **height** attributes set to **auto**, it adapts its width and height to its child components.